XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

   light- and dark-theme contexts.
 The main README file has been updated to refer to this image.

+* Added introductory sentence to the style sheet document.

+* Updated the release process to be incrementally more comprehensive and now includes the specification of a ``release`` branch with better patch release instructions.
+This also now includes a step to update the version referenced in the xaitk.org source.

 Examples

 * Updated demo resource download links from Google Drive to data.kitware.com